arduino/docs-content/content/hardware/02.uno/carriers/uno-media-carrier/tutorials/01.user-manual/content.md

 ![Enable Carrier](assets/enable-carrier.png)

-You will be advised to connect the Media Carrier with the board **powered off** if you have not yet:
+You will be advised to connect the Media Carrier with the board **powered off** if you have yet to:

 ![Carrier Connection Alert](assets/enable-alert.png)

-<Alert type="warning">If the Media Carrier is not connected, turn off the UNO Q, connect the carrier and turn it back on.</Alert>
+<Alert type="warning">If the Media Carrier is not connected, unplug the UNO Q, connect the carrier and plug it back.</Alert>

 Click on **Ok, Got it**, and you will see the different carrier configurations.